Fabrizio is hooked on paper crafting and makes his own greeting cards. He enjoys sharing craft tips, especially with beginners.

 - I know it seems silly and you think that the picture will become dark but don't worry tip number two will fix that.

-- (You can go to the manufacturer's website and download it there if you lost it) and check if your camera has this setting called EV (exposure value) and then set it at 0.7 + you can 'push' it to 1.0 + if need be, just experiment.
+- Check if your camera has this setting called EV (exposure value) and then set it at 0.7 + you can 'push' it to 1.0 + if need be, just experiment.
 What this does is to tell the camera to get more light in, so that you're actually forcing the camera to overexpose your picture.

 - Honestly, it's ok because the next step is to fix it once you've taken the picture using a free software called Picasa.